1. Why TOM?

 2. What is TOM?

 TOM is the model that the University of Twente uses to match its vision and goals for undergraduate education with insights from higher education studies.
 There are three core aspects of TOM:

 3. Three professional roles

-TOM is a model that offers fulltime, thematic study units (i.e. modules), each lasting one quartile (4 x 10 weeks at 15 ECTS).
+TOM is a model that offers fulltime and thematic study units (i.e. modules), each lasting one quartile (4 x 10 weeks at 15 ECTS).

 3. Modules and project-based work?

-Other advantages of thematic full-time education is that students can focus when they only have to worry about one module, and that full-time availability of students allows for maximum flexibility in the schedule.
+Other advantages of thematic fulltime education are that students can focus when they only have to worry about one module, and that fulltime availability of students allows for maximum flexibility in the schedule.
 This flexibility also makes it easier to offer diverse teaching methods.
 Research shows this variation is important for motivation and for the effectiveness of learning.
-Variation in teaching methods keeps students alert and increases the chance that students with different learning styles can still succeed.
+Variation in teaching methods keeps students alert and increases the chance that students with different learning styles will succeed.
 It is important for a module to focus on a clearly defined theme or subject.
 Designing the educational activities around a theme ensures internal coherence.
-The individual activities become more meaningful to students in that they get to see the bigger picture.
+The individual activities become more meaningful to students because they get to see the bigger picture.

 4. Student-driven Learning?